iraklisskep/ZeroToAWSHero/_posts/2024-06-19-The-Begining.md

 ### Bedankt

 I would also like to say thanks to my work-husband and very good friend BJ, who has a great blog on KQL (kqlquery.com), and is moving to another company to follow his Incident Response wet dreams.
-Good luck my man!
+He has helped me a lot to grow as a SOC Analyst and Engineer, taught me a lot and inspired me to start this blog and study more on cloud security.
+Bedankt and good luck my man!

 # AWS Security Hub